Victor-Zarzar/expense-report/README.md

 # 🧾 Expense Report Generator

-Automate your monthly expense reports using **Python**, **Docker**, and **Makefile**.
+Automate your monthly expense reports using **Python**, and **Makefile**.
 This project reads a CSV file containing your expenses, generates charts, builds a professional PDF report, and exports your data to Excel — all ready for bookkeeping or personal analysis.

 ## 📦 Features